Intercultural philosophy: Heinz Kimmerle

-Kimmerle (born 1930) is professor emeritus at the Erasmus University in Rotterdam.
+Kimmerle (born 1930) is professor emeritus at the Erasmus University Rotterdam.
 He intends to develop a way from colonial thinking towards a dialogue with the African philosophy based on complete equality in order to conceive of an intercultural concept of philosophy.
 For Kimmerle, interculturality influences everything and therefore philosophy has to adapt itself to interculturality in all sub areas as to not lose its practical relevance.
 In his opinion philosophy of art plays an important role, for it pioneers intercultural thinking.

 Ram Adhar Mall

-Mall (born 1937) is a professor of philosophy and teaches intercultural philosophy and hermeneutics at the University of Munich.
+Mall (born 1937) is a professor of philosophy and teaches intercultural philosophy and hermeneutics at LMU Munich.
 He has systematically worked through Indian philosophy and sociology, and views himself as an "insider" as well as an "outsider", due to his Indian heritage and Western education.
 For Mall interculturality derives from the overlapping of cultures that do not exist on their own.
 Intercultural philosophy is by no means a romantic notion for anything non-European but an attitude which has to precede philosophical thinking.
 Only then comparative philosophy becomes possible.
 Mall has worked out a hermeneutic he calls 'analogous', which moves between two hermeneutic extremes, namely radical difference and total identity.
 Working out overlappings despite differences enables to understand other cultures not identical to one's own.
 Mall pleads for abandonment of any claim to absolute right in theory as well as practice.